Arthur H. Guenther Congressional Fellowship Program

 Applicants will be evaluated based on the following categories:

-Applications must be emailed or post-marked by the application due date.
+Applications for the 2016-2017 Fellowships must be emailed or post-marked by the application deadline.

 Candidates must submit the following materials: